Lexington Avenue–63rd Street station: Construction

 The current 63rd Street lines were the final version of proposals for a northern midtown tunnel from the IND Queens Boulevard Line to the Second and Sixth Avenue Lines, which date back to the IND Second System of the 1920s and 1930s.
 The Second System was a plan to expand the city-owned and -operated Independent Subway System (IND), which often ran in direct competition with the two privately owned subway companies in the city, Interborough Rapid Transit (IRT) and Brooklyn-Manhattan Transit Corporation (BMT).
 As a result, the plan for the line only had it connect to two planned IND lines, the Second and Sixth Avenue Lines.

 In 1940, the subway system was unified, with the IRT and the BMT coming under city control.
 Consequently, plans for the proposed line were modified.
 The current plans were drawn up in the 1960s under the Metropolitan Transportation Authority's Program For Action.
 Under this plan, the line was to connect to the IND Sixth Avenue and BMT Broadway Lines.
 The IND line was to be built on the upper portion of the bi-level 63rd Street Tunnel, which would run under the East River.
-As such, the tracks connecting to the IND Sixth Avenue Line comprise the IND 63rd Street Line, on the south side of the station, while the tracks connecting to the BMT Broadway Line comprise the BMT 63rd Street Line, on the north side of the station.
+On the south side of the station are the IND 63rd Street Line tracks, which continue from the IND Sixth Avenue Line, while on the north side of the station are the BMT 63rd Street Line tracks, which continue from the BMT Broadway Line.
+Directly to the west of the station is a crossover to facilitate a connection between the BMT and IND lines.